sisodiabhumca/gsiso-ai/DOCUMENTATION.md

 ## Overview

-Gsiso AI is a lightweight, fast, and user-friendly Linux distribution designed for modern hardware while maintaining compatibility with older systems.
-It's built with simplicity, security, and performance in mind.
+gsiso ai is a lightweight, fast, and user-friendly linux distribution designed for modern hardware while maintaining compatibility with older systems. it's built with simplicity, security, and performance in mind.

 ### Key Features
 - **Minimal Base**: Small footprint with essential components